ahmedHamdyyyy/communication/README.md

 2-Posts: Users can create, view, and interact with posts.
 3-Comments: Users can comment on posts and view existing comments.
 4-Chats: Users can engage in real-time chat conversations with other users.
-5-Search: User can use search to search users.
+5-Search: Users can use search to search users.
-6-Theme: User can use 3 theme mode dark mode and light mode and coustom mode.
+6-Theme: The user can use 3 theme modes dark mode light mode and custom mode.
-7-localization:User can use  lange ar or en.
+7-localization: The user can use  lange ar or en.
 8-State management using the Cubit package.
 9-Communication between widgets using Cubit.
 10-Integration with Firebase for data storage and retrieval.